 1. Educate yourself

 You don’t want to jump into major financial decisions before getting your bearings and making sure you fully understand the landscape.
 Many people find themselves in a situation where they are responsible for financial tasks that they never had to perform in their marriage.
 Take time to educate yourself and understand your financial options.
 Seek out a financial expert who can help you grasp the details of your money matters.
-I am also a Financial Consultant with Ten Capital Wealth Advisors.
+I am also a Financial Consultant with Integrity Financial Strategies.
 I can assist you with investment and financial planning.
 Make an appointment today to learn more!

 2. Update your beneficiaries!